dxos/dxos/docs/docs/guide/quick-start.md

 npm build
 ```

-This will produce a `dist` folder with an entry point and a `dist/README.md`
+This will produce an `out` folder with an entry point.

 Read more: